On fewnomials, integral points and a toric version of Bertini's theorem: Introduction

 \subsection{Integral points on varieties over function fields.}

-Many attractive Diophantine's problems concern the $S$-integers $\Oc_{S}$ and the $S$-units $\Oc_{S}^{*}$ in a number field $K$. \footnote{We recall that $\Oc_{S}=\{x\in K:|x|_{v}\le1\ \forall v\not\in S\}$; for instance, for $K=\Q$, the $S$-units are those rationals with numerator and denominator made up only of primes in the finite set $S$.} The latter may be also described as just the $S$-integral points for $\Gm$.
-For instance, the \textit{Mordell-Lang conjecture for tori} describes the $S$-integral points on subvarieties $W$ of $\Gm^{l}$ (so they are those points on $W$ having $S$-unit coordinates); this conjecture became (since the '80s) a theorem of \textsc{M.\ Laurent}, see \cite{Bombieri2006}.
+Many attractive Diophantine problems concern the $S$-integers $\Oc_{S}$ and the $S$-units $\Oc_{S}^{*}$ in a number field $K$. \footnote{We recall that $\Oc_{S}=\{x\in K:|x|_{v}\le1\ \forall v\not\in S\}$; for instance, for $K=\Q$, the $S$-units are those rationals with numerator and denominator made up only of primes in the finite set $S$.} The latter may be also described as just the $S$-integral points for $\Gm$.
+For instance, the \textit{Mordell-Lang conjecture for tori} yields a description of the $S$-integral points on subvarieties $W$ of $\Gm^{l}$, so the points on $W$ having $S$-unit coordinates.
+Such description follows from the $S$-unit theorem of \textsc{J.H.\ Evertse}, \textsc{H.P.\ Schlickewei} and \textsc{A.J.\ van der Poorten}, while the general conjecture for tori is a theorem of \textsc{M.\ Laurent} since the '80s; see \cite[Thm.\ 7.4.7]{Bombieri2006}.

 Instead, much less is known for $S$-integral points on \textit{finite covers} of $\Gm^{l}$ (except for the case of curves).
 Take for instance the simple-looking equation $y^{2}=1+x_{1}+x_{2}$, to be solved with $x_{1},x_{2}\in\Oc_{S}^{*}$ and $y\in\Oc_{S}$.
 This represents a double cover of $\Gm^{2}$, on which we seek the $S$-integral points.
-Alternatively, they may be described as the $S$-integral points for the affine variety obtained as the complement in $\P_{2}$ of two lines and a suitable conic (see \cite{Corvaja2008}).
-Now, this is a divisor of degree $4$ with normal crossings, so a celebrated conjecture of \textsc{P.\ Vojta} predicts that the solutions are not Zariski-dense, but this has not yet been proved (see \cite{Bombieri2006}; this special case was proposed explicitly by \textsc{F.\ Beukers} in \cite{Beukers1995}). \footnote{This is indeed a `borderline' case of Vojta's conjecture on integral points, one of the simplest but yet unsolved ones.
+Alternatively, they may be described as the $S$-integral points for the affine variety obtained as the complement in $\Pb_{2}$ of two lines and a suitable conic (see \cite{Corvaja2008}).
+Now, this is a divisor of degree $4$ with normal crossings, so a celebrated conjecture of \textsc{P.\ Vojta} predicts that the solutions are not Zariski-dense, but this has not yet been proved (see \cite[\S 14.3]{Bombieri2006}; this special case was proposed explicitly by \textsc{F.\ Beukers} in \cite{Beukers1995}). \footnote{This is indeed a `borderline' case of Vojta's conjecture on integral points, one of the simplest but yet unsolved ones.
 See \cite{Corvaja2008} for a proof in the function field context. }

 A related form of this problem has been recently proposed by \textsc{D.~Ghioca} and \textsc{T.~Scanlon} while studying the dynamical Mordell-Lang conjecture in positive characteristic.
 Specifically, for a given prime $p$, they ask about the integer solutions of $f(y)=c_{1}p^{a_{1}}+\cdots+c_{l}p^{a_{l}}$, in the unknowns $y,a_{1},\ldots,a_{l}$, where the polynomial $f$ and the constants $c_{1},\ldots,c_{l}$ are given.
 Since $p^{a_{i}}$ are $S$-units, this is in turn a special case of seeking the integral points on the cover of $\Gm^{l}$ given by $f(y)=x_{1}+\cdots+x_{l}$.